 Confirmation bias: when innovators believe in a drug, find the evidence to support its value, and dismiss or ignore the facts challenging their preferred story.
 Industry and its investors need a clear, objective lens through which they can burn away confirmation bias and see the likely access barriers their drugs will face once approvedRead full insight article >

 June 18, 2018

 For all of the millions who suffer from depression, the biological underpinnings of clinical depression are still not fully understood.
 With several high profile approval decisions and possible launches on the horizon, the stage is thus set for an emerging commercial case characterized by a new wave of effective anti-depressants, an increasingly influential assortment of payers and practitioners with generic but often ineffectual pharmacotherapy options at their disposal, and of course patients with an unabating level of need and strikingly high placebo response-rates.
-How will it play out?Watch webinar >
+How will it play out?read full insight presentation >

 National Business Director

 Top 5 Pharma